 Cavite province also boasts a wide variety of scenic attractions, not just historical landmarks.
 You can immerse in its farms, coves, and beaches that are equally captivating.
-The province of Cavite also covers Tagaytay City, which is famous for its cool weather.
+The province of Cavite also covers Tagaytay City, which is famous for its cool weather that you can experience when you join a Tagaytay tour.
 You can refer to our article on the best Tagaytay tourist spots to learn more.

 For this article, we'll cover the top tourist spots in Cavite province that you should add to your travel bucket list in the Philippines.

 If you are looking for serene and less-crowded beaches near Manila, Paniman Beach is the place to be!
 This palm-fringed and powdery gray-sand beach is within the vicinity of Puerto Azul Golf Resort in Ternate, Cavite.
 It is one of the secluded spots in the province that features a quieter ambiance near the metro.

 Paniman Beach is said to have been abandoned because the owners can no longer afford the operating costs of the entire beach resort.
 Nonetheless, it is still open for beach lovers who want to have a quick escape.
 It is a perfect tropical destination just 2 to 3 hours away from Manila.
 You can sunbathe, lounge on the gray sand, or plunge into the clean waters.

 There is no reservation required, but you will need to pay the entrance fee.
 Feel free to occupy the shaded tables, cottages, and huts surrounding the resort.